CPC Calculator for Meta Ads

 Once you know your break-even ROAS and current ROI, you can take targeted action to improve profitability.
 Here are the highest-leverage levers:

-Explore our complete suite of free tools for Meta advertisers.
+Explore our complete suite of free tools for Meta and TikTok advertisers.

 Find the exact ROAS you need to cover all costs and not lose money.